RickLloyd24/HIGHMEM_Controller/ReadMe.md

 The maximum number of files that can be written is 629.
 The filename can be upto 40 charactors.

+Version 2.0.0 added baseline file capability.
+Baselines are used to store camera data before motion occurs so the camera comparison is between a baseline file and the current frame.
+Baseline file comparison is a more accurate way to detect motion.
+The concept is to periodically store baseline files.
+When motion is dectected save a baseline file that was captured before the motion occurred.
+Upto 4 baseline files can be saved.
+Baseline files do not use any memory because they will be overwritten with camera frames.

 ## Code Example

 #include "HIMEM.h"